Why are Brits talking about Boris Johnson's WhatsApp messages? - ExBulletin

 Why are Brits talking about Boris Johnson’s WhatsApp messages?

-LONDON (AP) Critics accuse the British administration of running government through WhatsApp because of the messaging app’s popularity with politicians and civil servants.
+Critics accuse the UK administration of running government through WhatsApp due to the messaging app’s popularity with politicians and civil servants.

-So it seems inevitable that a fight over WhatsApp messages is at the heart of Britain’s official inquiry into the country’s handling of the COVID-19 pandemic.
+So it seems inevitable that a fight over WhatsApp messages will be at the heart of UK official inquiry into how the country has handled the COVID-19 pandemic.

-More than 200,000 people have died in Britain after testing positive for COVID-19, one of Europe’s highest tolls, and Johnsons government decisions have been endlessly debated.
+More than 200,000 people have died in Britain after testing positive for COVID-19, one of the highest tolls in Europe, and the decisions of the Johnson government have been endlessly debated.
 Johnson agreed in late 2021 to lead an investigation after pressure from bereaved families.

 The Halletts inquiry is to examine the UK’s preparedness for a pandemic, how the government responded and whether the level of loss was inevitable or whether things could have been done better.